TheGroxEmpire/Classic-WoW-Armaments/README.md

 Discord link: https://discord.gg/twxBWfud

-## How to find information
+## How to find information here

-Just click on any of the file in this repo (e.g., chance_on_hits.md) to find the information you desire.
+Just click on any of the file in this repo to find the information you desire:
+- ``chance_on_hit_items.md``: Information regarding special effects from hit from weapons, consumables, buffs, etc.
+- ``mind_control.md``: Information regarding mobs with special ability upon being mind controlled.
+- ``out_of_ordinary_items.md``: Information regarding items that has special or unique effects.

 ## FAQ
 1. What is a Proc?